dimi-fn/Emotion-Recognition-in-Movie-Abstracts/README.md

 * construction of "movies_final_2.csv" .
 #### *__3_NLP2_movies_final_2_emotion_Labelling.ipynb__*:
 * Fixing entities.
-* Choosing genres for the final choice of movies sample for the manual emotion labelling.
+* Choosing genres for the final choice of movie sample for the manual emotion labelling.
 * Emotion labelling in 300 movies.
 * Construction of "movies_final_3.csv".
 #### *__4a_Models_ML_Overviews.ipynb__*:
 * Application of various Machine Learning models with NLP, using as features the movie overviews.
 #### **__4b_Models_ML_Overviews_&_Metadata.ipynb__**:
-* Application of various Machine Learning models with NLP, using as feature the movie overviews plus various movies metadata via Column Transformer with a pipeline.
+* Application of various Machine Learning models with NLP, using as feature the movie overviews plus various movie metadata via Column Transformer with a pipeline.
 * Here is where the final model architecture is located, although it got even more fine-tuned in "4e_Final_Model_&_Predictions.ipynb".
 #### *__4c_Models_DLoverviews&metadata.ipynb__*:
 * Application of various Deep Learning models with NLP.